lubuntu-team/manual/source/2/2.2/2.2.7/Okular.rst

 To view pages facing each other like an open book select from :guilabel:`View Mode` :menuselection:`Facing Pages` or :menuselection:`View --> View Mode --> Facing Pages`.
 To see an open book view with the first page cenetered select :menuselection:`Facing Pages(center first page)` from :guilabel:`View Mode` or :menuselection:`View --> View Mode --> Facing Pages(center first page)`.
 To view multiple pages at once select :menuselection:`Overview` from :guilabel:`View Mode` or :menuselection:`View --> View Mode --> Overview`.
 To switch back to viewing one page select :menuselection:`Single Page` from :guilabel:`View Mode` or :menuselection:`View --> View Mode --> Single Page`.
 To rotate your view to the left :menuselection:`View --> Orientation --> Rotate left`.
 To rotate your view to the right :menuselection:`View --> Orientation --> Rotate right`.
 To make your view back to how it was at the start :menuselection:`View --> Orientation --> Original Orientation`.

+To select Text press :kbd:`Control + 4`, :menuselection:`Tools --> Text Selection`, or select :menuselection:`Text selection` from the right of the toolbar.
+To select an area press :kbd:`Cotnrol + 3`, :menuselection:`Tools --> Area Selection`, or select :menuselection:`Area Selection` for the right of the toolbar.
+To select tables press :kbd:` Control + 5`, :menuselection:`Tools --> Table Selection`, or select :menuselection:`Table Selection` from the right of the toolbar.
+To switch back to moving the view with mouse :menuselection:`Tools --> Browse`, press :kbd:`Control + 1`, or press the :guilabel:`Browse` button ont he toolbar.

 Version
 -------
 Lubuntu ships with version 23.08.4 of Okular.